Art-Sells/Vavity/README.md

 ## VAVITY

-**An internal pricing mechanism that anchors asset prices before they fall.**
+**An autonomous pricing system that anchors asset prices before they fall.**

 Bear markets are a human psychology issue, so Vavity solves loss aversion psychologically through technical autonomy.
 By eliminating bear markets within its financial system, Vavity introduces a new kind of marketplace and market dynamics: